jand1122/RepRap-XY/README.md

 In the doc folder you will find a BOM.
 This BOM is not generated from the model but hand made, so be carefull You will not (yet?) find build instructions there.
 Have a look at the sourcefile RepRap-XY.FCStd (FreeCAD) and RepRap-XY.vc3 to see how everything fits together.

+To see some videos of my printer have a look at my youtube channel: https://www.youtube.com/channel/UCOyTdQOCCLdy45FtSlam_3A/feed and some images at my imgur album: http://jand1122.imgur.com/

 Have fun.